Configure GitHub Enterprise Server and the Git Integration

 3. Click Save.

-Individual users must authorize SnapLogic to access their Git provider account.
+Individual users authorize SnapLogic to access their Git provider account.

 Configure your Groundplex for the App Gateway